zestia/glide/README.md

 ### Using Glide

-Glide is as a simple lightweight mobile framework.
 This guide will take you through some steps to get started.
 Further down we cover how to use Glide with backbone.js.
 Feedback welcome [@hallodom](https://twitter.com/hallodom)

 ### Features